View the Music Faculty.

 All music ensembles may be repeated for credit.
 Although students may take as many credits as they wish of ensemble courses, a maximum of 14 credits may be applied toward the 120 credits required for a degree by those not majoring in Music.

 Students may register for 1 or 2 credits of individual instruction in music.
 Credits for lessons may be earned at any of four levels (10-, 20-, 30-, or 40-).
 Students at the beginning level may not sign up for more than one credit per semester.
 There is a fee for applied music lessons, including group lessons.
-For the 2013-2014 academic year, the fee is $400 per credit hour.
-This fee is non-refundable after the add/drop period, and students will be charged a pro-rated fee, equal to 1/12 of the Applied Music fee, for each lesson a student receives from an Applied Faculty instructor prior to dropping an Applied Music course.
+For the 2018-2019 academic year, the fee is $425 per credit hour.
+Students who drop a music lesson prior to add/drop will be charged a pro-rated fee, equal to 1/12 of the Applied Music fee, for each lesson the student receives from an Applied Faculty instructor before the course is dropped.
+Music lesson fees are non-refundable after the add/drop period.
 All music lessons except musicianship (M10-40) satisfy the GER 6 requirement, so long as at least 2 credits of instruction are in a single performance area (that is, lessons in voice or in one particular instrument, and also in one vocal or instrumental style if the department offers more than one category).
 Students cannot satisfy the GER 6 requirement, for example, by taking one credit each of beginning oboe and beginning guitar, or one credit each of jazz piano and classical piano.
 Although students may take as many credits of applied music lessons as they wish, a maximum of 14 credits may be applied toward the 120 credits required for a degree by those not majoring in Music.

 Programs and Course Descriptions